ServiceStack/ServiceStack/ServiceStack.Blazor/tests/ServiceStack.Blazor.Tailwind.Tests/Client/wwwroot/content/prerender.md

 nav item being loaded, and because we're rendering our real App navigation with real links, users will be able to navigate to the page they want before our App has loaded.

-To minimize maintenance efforts our Blazor App also makes use of the `TOP` and `SIDEBAR` items to render its Navigation Menus, which it renders with C#.
+To minimize maintenance efforts the C# Blazor App also uses the navigation defined in `TOP` and `SIDEBAR` to render its Navigation Menus.

 With just this, every page now benefits from an instant App chrome to give the perception that our App has loaded instantly before any C# in our Blazor App is run.
 E.g. here's what the [Blazor Counter](/counter) page looks like while it's loading: